 Superstitions and lunacies are part and parcel of political Islam.

-Good Luck Iran with the next the confidence tricksters as president.
+Good Luck Iran with the next trickster man as president.
 Another will say the world is flat, that the moon is made of green cheese and that pigs can fly.
 And we will be asked to vote for him.